Marsden Madoka

-Marsden Herman Madoka (born March 15, 1943) is a Kenyan statesman, businessman, and former military officer.
+Marsden Herman Madoka (born 15 March 1943) is a Kenyan statesman, businessman, and former military officer.
 He has served in various capacities in both public service and private sectors, including as Minister of State for Provincial Administration and National Security, Minister for Foreign Affairs, and Assistant Minister for Foreign Affairs.
 Madoka is renowned for his contributions to Kenya's governance, sports development, and education.

 Early life and education

-Madoka was born in Mwatate, Taita-Taveta County, Kenya.
+Madoka was born in Mwatate, Taita District in the Coast Province of Kenya Colony.
 He attended Hospital Hill Primary School and later Shimo La Tewa High School.
 He furthered his studies through the Outward Bound Kenya programme, known for developing leadership and resilience skills.

 Military career

 Madoka began his career in the Kenya Army, eventually rising to the rank of Major.
 In 1966, at just 22 years old, he became the first Aide-de-Camp (ADC) to President Jomo Kenyatta.

 Political career

 Madoka transitioned from military service to politics, becoming the Member of Parliament (MP) for Mwatate Constituency in 1997; a position he held until 2007.
 His notable positions include: